alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

 In the **Bridge** window :

-* Click on **New** to connect to a Flickr, Youtube, Dailymotion... account depending on the sharing settings configured in **Phraseanet Admin**.
+* Click on **New** to connect to a Flickr, Youtube or Dailymotion account depending on the sharing settings configured in **Phraseanet Admin**.
 * Log in then authorize Phraseanet to connect.

 .. image:: ../../images/Bridge-1b.jpg
     :align: center

-Bridge retrieves the existing information from the remote application.
+Bridge retrieves the existing informations from the remote application.

-With Flickr, the existing pictures are displayed in the ""Photos" or "Photosets" tab if they are organized in albums.
+With Flickr, the existing pictures are displayed in "Photos" tab or "Photosets" tab if organized in albums.

 .. image:: ../../images/Bridge-3a.jpg
     :align: center